Trendyol-Front-End-Bootcamp/week-4-vue-gokberk-otlu/README.md

 ## Content of StarWars App

 - This Vue.js project lists Starwars starships with details.
-Starships can be searched with their name and model.
+Starships can be searched with their names and models.

 ![](screenshots/starwars-app-landing.png)